Instead of just applying to a job and waiting, use LinkedIn to find someone you know inside the company.

 STEP 4:

 Then explain that you would love a brief phone call to learn more about the company and what’s going on there right now.
-You can include you saw a job that interests you if you want.
+You can include that you saw a job that interests you if you want.

 Finally, thank them for their help.